Wamiq319/Stock-App/README.md

 # Flask App for Stock Analysis

 This is a simple Flask web application that utilizes the **Alpaca API** for stock analysis and displays indicator results.
+This project was build for stiven on fiver.The Peoblem Statement of the project was this.

+So after reading the statement I choose flask for application tech Stack as it include some data manipulation so I chose pandas for that.

 ## Installation